 Under an enhanced representation agreement, you can give someone enhanced powers to make decisions.
 This includes everything that’s covered under the standard powers, plus additional authority.
 But decision-making only extends to two of the four areas: health care and personal care.
 For example:

 Under health care, your representative can refuse consent to life-supporting treatment, if you're incapable of making the decision yourself.
 Or they can consent to specific health care treatments, even if you object to the treatment at the time it's needed, as long as you've spelled this out in your agreement.
-These are specifically excluded from the standard powers.

 Under personal care, your representative can consent to your being physically restrained, managed or moved (so you can receive care), even if you object at the time it's needed.
 You need to be incapable of making the decision for yourself, in order for this to apply.